ldbglobe/Tools/README.md

 # tools
 Micro Framework tools

-This library is actually ine development.
+This library is actually in development.
 Don't use at home kids !